AVEVA/CONNECT-data-services-developer-docs/content/api-reference/software-management/softwaremgmt-edge-system.md

 <a id="opIdEdgeSystem_Create Configuration"></a>

-Creates an Edge System Configuration in the storage account.
+Creates an Edge System Configuration.
 Does not save any secrets supplied as part of the edge system configuration.

 <h3>Request</h3>